codeconsortium/CCDNComponentBBCodeBundle/README.md

 4) Symlink assets to your public web directory by running this in the command line:

 	php app/console assets:install --symlink web/

+Then your done, if you need further help/support, have suggestions or want to contribute please join the community at [www.codeconsortium.com](http://www.codeconsortium.com)